ciphrex/mSIGNA/README.md

-mSIGNA is an interactive desktop application for transacting on the bitcoin network supporting m-of-n signature policies, multiuser/multidevice account management, and multiple blockchain support.
+mSIGNA is an interactive desktop application for transacting on the bitcoin network featuring m-of-n signature policies, multiuser/multidevice account management, and multiple blockchain support.

 Bitcoin mainnet is used as the default blockchain.
 To select a different supported